 Amy McKenzie is an improviser and comedian.
 She wrote for all five seasons of the Gemini-award winning History Bites and also performed in the series, most notably as Judge Judy.
 She was associate producer/ writer and guest on the improvised television series Train 48.
 Amy taught and improvised at Theatresports Toronto in what we call “the before time”.
 For seven years (2007-14), Amy volunteered as a representative on the Special Education Advisory Committee for the Halton District School Board, and actively advocates for students with special needs.
 She lives in Oakville with her husband Duncan McKenzie and four children.

-Oakville Improv Theatre Company is well connected with the entertainment community, and we frequently bring in a very high calibre of guest teachers from Toronto and other areas.
+Oakville Improv Theatre Company loves the entertainment community in the GTA, and we frequently bring in a very high calibre of guest teachers from Toronto and other areas.
 From time to time, adult and youth classes are taught by professionals who bring a wealth of experience and new approaches to the workshop groups.
-These include:
+These have included:

 Geri Hall (Second City/This Hour/Ron James)